 - Law of entropy.
 Everything is bad for the environment because everything consumes more energy than it produces.
 The real question: Can humans live in harmony for the life of the planet and sun?

 - The infrastructure of today’s society is inherently non-sustainable.
 Perhaps if our societies were designed around bicycles or trolleys, I wouldn’t be writing this.
-However, our society’s are built around cars, which means re-building the roads, or subtracting lanes from the cars, or impeding traffic.
+However, our societies are built around cars, which means rebuilding the roads, subtracting lanes from the cars, or impeding traffic.
 What is the environmental cost of increased traffic jams (time driving) or reduced parking spots and circling vehicles?
 (This legal issue halted San Francisco’s bicycle progress for 4 years.)
-Indeed, whole communities would have to be rebuilt to a more medieval European scale.
+Indeed, whole communities would have to be rebuilt on a more medieval European scale.

 - Increased food consumption.
-Cost of food is approximately 1/2 gallon of oil per 1000 food calories, or about 17 times (up to 54x*) more energy is used to grow the food than is gained by eating the food.
-In other words, every time we eat we are indirectly consuming petrochemicals (and sometimes we are actually eating the petrochemicals).
+The cost of food is approximately 1/2 gallon of oil per 1000 food calories, or about 17 times (up to 54x*) more energy is used to grow the food than is gained by eating the food.
+In other words, every time we eat we are indirectly consuming petrochemicals And sometimes we are actually eating the petrochemicals (see below).

 - Increased lifespan.
 The active lifestyle of a bicyclist is estimated to add at least 2 years to your life, which indirectly increases the population and energy consumption.**

 - Increased chance of serious bodily injury to the bicyclist due to accidents (and on a lesser scale simple wear and tear, such as worn-out joints, smog-damaged lungs, overexposure like sunburn and dehydration) and the related costs of medical care and equipment.
 (25% of the average American’s working life is devoted to paying for healthcare.)